hongliliu/phangs_scripts_TP_ALMA/README.md

 To run the script, you need:

-1.- Donwload from the ALMA Science Archive Query (http://almascience.nrao.edu./aq/) the TP observation folder of a project.
+1.- Donwload from the ALMA Science Archive Query (http://almascience.nrao.edu./aq/) the files under the Member OUS of the TP observations for a given ALMA project (i.e  the product and the raw files).
 Do not download the "semipass" files.

+2.- Untar the "product" file (uid..._001_of_001.tar) jk

-2.- Download the ALMA Analysis Utils scripts from: ftp://ftp.cv.nrao.edu/pub/casaguides/analysis_scripts.tar and add the path
+3.- Download the ALMA Analysis Utils scripts from: ftp://ftp.cv.nrao.edu/pub/casaguides/analysis_scripts.tar and add the path
     in the "path_au" variable in the parameters.py file.

-3.- Check weather the data was originally reduced by ALMA with scripts or by the pipeline.
+4.- Check weather the data was originally reduced by ALMA with scripts or by the pipeline.
 Add this information in the
-    "pipeline" variable in the pipeline.py file
+    "pipeline" variable in the pipeline.py file.

 # How to use the scripts